 BUILD UConn is empowering UConn students, staff, and faculty to create solutions to problems in academia today.
-The challenge will provide participants with an entrepreneurial "tool belt" and pathway to critically think about and design interventions to improve the education experience.
+The challenge will provide participants with an entrepreneurial "tool belt" and a pathway to critically think about and design interventions to improve the education experience.
 There are four teams each looking for three students.
 Students engaging with Build UConn will -

 - Apply to one of the four teams